Joan Breton Connelly: Education and professional life

+Connelly graduated from St. Ursula Academy in 1972, receiving the school's Achievement Award for Alumnae in 2006.

 Connelly received an A.B. in Classics from Princeton University.
 She received her M.A. and PhD in Classical and Near Eastern Archaeology from Bryn Mawr College, where she later served as an Assistant Dean of the Undergraduate College, Lecturer in Classical Archaeology, and as a member of the board of trustees.
 Connelly has held visiting fellowships at All Souls College, Magdalen College, New College, and Corpus Christi College, Oxford University, and has been a visiting fellow at the Radcliffe Institute for Advanced Study, Harvard University.
 She held the Norbert Schimmel Fellowship and Classical Fellowships at the Metropolitan Museum of Art and was a visiting scholar in Anthropology at the Field Museum of Natural History in Chicago.
 Connelly was Hetty Goldman Member at the School of Historical Studies, Institute for Advanced Study, Princeton, in 2010-11 and Visitor of the Institute in 2015.
 She was appointed Visiting Professor in the Departement Altertumswissenschaften, University of Basel, Switzerland, in 2012.
 She returns to All Souls, Oxford, as visiting fellow in 2016.
 Connelly is a fellow of the Society of Antiquaries of London, the Royal Geographical Society, the Explorers Club, and the Society of Woman Geographers.
 She is a Trustee of the Association of Members of the Institute of Advanced Study, the Cyprus American Archaeological Research Institute, the Society for the Preservation of the Greek Heritage, and the Pharos Arts Foundation.